What Security Guards Can and Can't Do: The Ultimate Guide

 Belfry helps forward-thinking security companies to scale their businesses exponentially, streamline operations, and empower their officers.

-We built an all-in-one platform specifically designed for security companies to help them handle everything from automated scheduling and payroll, to real-time officer tracking and compliance.
+We built an all-in-one platform specifically designed for security companies to help them handle everything from automated scheduling and payroll to real-time officer tracking and compliance.

 Here's how Belfry helps you unlock exponential growth in under 4 weeks:

-• Boost efficiency by 90%: Features like smart scheduling and automatic approvals free up your back office to focus on what matters most – growing your business.
+- Boost efficiency: Features like automatic scheduling help you easily manage call-offs, fill shifts, and forecast labor costs to free up your back office.
+Then you can focus on what matters most — growing your business.

-• Real-time transparency: Keep your clients informed 24/7 with real-time incident notifications and live reports accessible through a user-friendly dashboard.
+- Real-time transparency: Keep your clients informed 24/7 with real-time incident notifications and live reports accessible through a user-friendly dashboard.
 Use it to track officer activity and report trends over time.

-• Ensure compliance: Stay on top of regulations with auto-verified licenses, automated reports, and easy export for filings.
+- Ensure compliance: Stay on top of regulations with auto-verified licenses, automated reports, and easy export for filings.

-• Empower officers: Increase productivity with a mobile app for timesheets, reports, and more.
+- Empower officers: Increase productivity with a mobile app for timesheets, reports, and more.